supercamel/ValaOnWindows/README.md

 Go to the Extensions view by clicking on the square icon in the left sidebar or pressing Ctrl+Shift+X.

-Search for "GDB Debugger - Beyond" in the extensions search bar.
+Search for "Native Debug" in the extensions search bar.

 Click on the extension and select "Install".